corniab/cse212/final-project/stacks/stacks.md

         print(self.current_page)

     def visit_page(self, url):
+        """
-        """Prints the url and adds it to the visited stack."""
+        Prints the url and adds it to the visited stack.
+        Represents the address bar in the browser.
+        """
         # Clear the forward stack
         self.forward.clear()